-Along with his partner Joaquin Guzman Loera, alias "El Chapo," El Mayo is one of the most storied traffickers in Mexico.
+Along with his now imprisoned partner Joaquin Guzman Loera, alias "El Chapo," El Mayo is one of the most storied traffickers in Mexico.
 Originally a farmer from Sinaloa, he has made and broken many alliances with other organizations.
-His current partnership with Guzman is a big reason why the Sinaloa Cartel is the strongest in the hemisphere.
+His partnership with Guzman has been cited as a big reason why the Sinaloa Cartel is the strongest in the hemisphere.
 He originally worked with the Juarez Cartel in the 1980s and 1990s.

 After the death of head of the Juarez Cartel Amado Carrillo Fuentes, alias "El Señor de los Cielos," El Mayo created his own organization.
 With the slow demise of the Tijuana Cartel, he has sought to expand his routes through Sonora and Baja California.
 He also controls much of the heroin production and shipment from Mexico into the United States.